Job Title: Food and Nutrition Services (FNS) Specialist

 • Experience with food procurement and processing of USDA Foods (for Nutrition/Wellness)

-• Experience with budget management, bank reconciliation, USDA Foods reconciliation, inventory management, and financial reporting (for Finance/Operations)
+• Experience with budget management, bank reconciliation, USDA Foods reconciliation, inventory management, and financial reporting (for Finance)

-• Experience with commercial foodservice equipment and commercial kitchen design, including Computer Assisted Design (CAD) (for Facilities/Equipment)
+• Experience with commercial foodservice equipment and commercial kitchen design, including Computer Assisted Design (CAD) (for Culinary Operations)

 SUPERVISORY RESPONSIBILITY